theundeadmonk/dotfiles/README.md

 ## Installation

 Thanks to Dotbot it's very easy to use this repository.
-Simple clone this repo and execute the install script (you need Python 2/3 installed in your system):
+Simple clone this repo and execute the install script (you need Python 2/3 installed in your system)
-Cd into the directory and do the following:

 ```
   $ ./install